cyeksan/WeatherApp/README.md

 # WeatherApp

-Android app that displays weather data based on the location.
+Android app that displays hourly weather data in a day based on the location.
 OpenWeather API has been used as the data source.

 * MVP
 * Retrofit